 The rules of evidence control which testimony and documents are allowed into evidence, and which are not.
 I have seen cases won or lost based on the application of these rules, irrespective of what other evidence might have existed.
 This is why if you are serious about seeking or defending against a FAPA order, you should retain a qualified and experienced trial attorney like myself.

 FAPA orders are not just about being prohibited from contacting someone.
-It is not uncommon for people to express to me that they believe there is no reason to fight a FAPA order against them since they don’t want to communicate with the other person anyway, There are many other reasons why you do not want a FAPA upheld against you.
-These can be called “collateral consequences,” of a FAPA, and can impact your Constitutional rights including those protected by the 2nd Amendment.
-Give me a call if you’d like to discuss this further.
+It is not uncommon for people to tell me that they believe there is no reason to fight a FAPA order against them since they don’t want to communicate with the other person anyways.
+There are many other reasons why you do not want a FAPA upheld against you.
+These can be called “collateral consequences,” and can impact your Constitutional rights under Oregon and Federal Law, affect your ability to rent an apartment and jeopardize employment opportunities.
+Give me a call if you’d like to discuss this further

 I have litigated Restraining Order matters for over 21 years, first as a Deputy District Attorney prosecuting restraining order contempt of court violations, and since 2002 as a private attorney representing both Petitioners seeking to uphold contested restraining orders and Respondents seeking to have them dismissed.
 I have also vigorously defended people facing criminal contempt charges for allegedly violating these orders.